 Bacterial vaginosis vs yeast infection

-Vaginitis can be caused by bacterial vaginosis (BV) or yeast infections.
-Neither is usually a cause for alarm.
-While the symptoms of these infections are typically the same or similar, the causes and therapies are not.
+Bacterial vaginosis (BV) or yeast infections can cause vaginitis.
+Neither of these is usually a cause for alarm.
+Although the symptoms of these infections are typically the same or similar, their causes and therapies differ.

 Some yeast infections are treatable with over-the-counter (OTC) drugs, but BV requires prescription therapy in all cases.